-The Group's policy concerning liquidity is based on keeping a portfolio of liquid securities and increasing stable sources of financing (stable deposits, in particular).
+PKO Bank Polski SA's policy concerning liquidity is based on keeping a portfolio of liquid securities and increasing stable sources of financing (stable deposits, in particular).
 In liquidity risk management policy, money market instruments, including NBP open market operations are also used.

-Measurement of liquidity risk
+Measurement of the liquidity risk

-The Group makes use of the following liquidity risk measures:
+The Bank makes use of the following liquidity risk measures:

-- the contractual liquidity gap method and the liquidity gap in real terms, - liquidity reserve, - measure of stability of deposit and loan portfolios, - stress tests (liquidity stress tests).
+- the contractual liquidity gap method and the liquidity gap in real terms, - liquiditu reserve. - measure of stability of deposit and loan portfolios, - stress tests (liquidity stress tests).